 - Goods movements from Northern Ireland to Great Britain (either direct or via Ireland): Customs declarations are only required in some circumstances for goods movements from NI to GB.
 See the Movement of Goods from NI to GB: Step-by-step guide on NICTA for more information

-If your journey is not covered here or if you have any questions about declaration requirements for your journey, please reach out to the TSS Contact Centre.
+If your journey is not covered here, or if you have any questions about declaration requirements for your journey, you can get assistance from the TSS Contact Centre.

 The TSS simplified journey